 9. Knockdamph Bothy

-Knockdamph bothy (meaning ‘Stag Hill’) is a traditional, older-style bothy, and one of the very few bothies that has beds!
+Knockdamph bothy (meaning ‘Stag Hill’) in the north-west Scotish Highlands is a traditional, older-style bothy, and one of the very few bothies that has beds!
 They’re not that fancy, so don’t get too excited, and you will definitely need to take a sleeping bag and pillow with you when staying here.

 The bothy dates back to the early 1800s, and if you’re lucky you’ll hear the haunting cry of the wild stags that call this area home.
 This area was once home to many farmsteads and townships, however these dwindled after the Highland Clearances.